michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 You can still do ThingsToDo, but now you can also return a list of tasks the ThingsToDo involve.
 By extending Task we automatically include their methods, so `void doIt();` declaration in ThingsToDo is actually redundant now - it overrides a method with the same method, so this line can be deleted - I just left it to show that I did not remove anything from the ThingsToDo abstraction.
 All I did was adding one more method and adding one more abstraction - a Task.

 Another question for you.
-I just added one more abstration.
+I just added one more abstraction.
 From a ThingsToDo client's perspective (such as doCarefully method), did I make the code more or less abstract?
 The answer is - I made it **less** abstract.
 Is it a joke?
 Not really, as I actually revealed more information about what is to be done.
-I stopped hiding certain implementation details, such as how many distinct thing is to be done.
+I stopped hiding certain implementation details, such as how many distinct things are to be done.
 Does the client have to do anything with this additional information?
 Absolutely not!
 Look at the 3 clients below.

 ```java
 private static void doCarefully(ThingsToDo toDo) {